Hawaii to lift strict travel requirements this month

-International travelers to Hawaii will still be subject to U.S. rules of providing proof of a negative test taken no more than 24 hours before departure and proof of vaccination.
+International travelers to Hawaii will still be subject to the U.S. requirement of proof of a negative test taken no more than 24 hours before departure and proof of vaccination.

 “We started the Safe Travels program to protect the health, lives, and livelihoods of the people of Hawaiʻi,” Ige said in a statement.
 “The program put in place safety protocols that included a multi-layered screening and testing approach that kept our communities safe during the COVID-19 surges that endangered the most vulnerable of our citizens.
 Right now, we are seeing lower case counts, and hospitalizations are coming down.”